 Well, that’s where you’re wrong.
 Not only does the Temple of Mithras exist, but you can go and visit it without paying a single penny.

-However… The Barbican has a little secret – a rather cool free thing to do in London.
-“What is it oh sage Julianna” I hear you ask.
-OK, no need for flattery, I’ll tell you.
+However, the Barbican has a little secret – a rather cool free thing to do in London…

 How about a gorgeous conservatory packed with all manner of tropical plants, cacti and flowers tucked away on the third floor of the building?

-I think we can agree that as secrets go, it’s a pretty good one.
-Simply check the schedule of opening (it only opens on certain Sundays throughout the year) and get yourself down there pronto.
+As far as secrets go, it’s a pretty good one.
+Simply check the schedule of opening (it used to only open on Sundays but now it opens every day – booking required) and get yourself down there pronto.

 Street Art in Shoreditch

-London’s position as a vibrant street art hub is kinda set in stone – while other cities were pooh poohing the idea of graffiti as art, us Londoners were welcoming it with our arms wide open.
+London’s position as a vibrant street art hub is kinda set in stone – while other cities were pooh-poohing the idea of graffiti as art, we Londoners were welcoming it with our arms wide open.

 If talented artists are going to use the city as a canvas to bring a little colour into our lives… well, we are here for that.